 MOUNT EVEREST CLIMB

-In May 2023, Hari plans to climb Mount Everest without legs, a feat that has never even been attempted to date.
+On 19th May 2023, Hari climbed Mount Everest without legs, a feat that has never even been attempted to date.

-raise awareness of disabilities and change the narrative surrounding them
+is raising awareness of disability globally and changing the narrative surrounding it

 Chulu Far East